RV Sonne (2014)

-The RV Sonne (German for Sun) is a German deep ocean research vessel.
+RV Sonne (German for Sun) is a German deep ocean research vessel.
 The ship became available for science in December 2014 and it operates mainly in the Pacific and the Indian Oceans.
 She is registered in Wilhelmshaven and replaced its predecessor of the same name.

 Career

 An order worth €124.4 million for a new research ship to replace the older research ship Sonne was placed by the German federal ministry for education and research (90%) together with the coastal states Lower Saxony, Schleswig-Holstein, Mecklenburg-Vorpommern, Bremen and Hamburg (10%) in May 2011.

 The construction took place in Meyer Werft in Papenburg and the Sonne left the dock in April 2014.
 It was christened in July 2014 and handed over in November 2014.